Map of Torquay

 Who are the cheapest energy suppliers in Torquay?

-Other locations nearby that is information is also likely applicable to includes Babbacombe, Shiphay, St Marychurch, Wellswood, Kingskerswell, Maidencombe, Ipplepen, Paignton, Brixham and Teignmouth.
+Other locations nearby that this information is also likely applicable to includes: Babbacombe, Shiphay, St Marychurch, Wellswood, Kingskerswell, Maidencombe, Ipplepen, Paignton, Brixham and Teignmouth.

 Who is the best energy supplier in Torquay?